-Full details of our entry requirements and our scoring document can be found on our website.
+Full details of our entry requirements and our scoring documents can be found on our website.
 These are updated annually and published around May or June for the year of application.

-https://www2.le.ac.uk/departments/medicine
+https://le.ac.uk/study/medicine/entry-requirements/mbchb

 All applicants must meet our minimum GCSE requirements in addition to other academic requirements.
+We will not consider applicants with grades below our minimum entry requirements even if there was mitigation.
 Equivalent qualifications are considered.
-There are 5 routes for applying.
+There are 5 routes for applying:

 - 1) Applications from those with achieved or predicted A-levels (or equivalent).
-These would normally be completed within 2 years of GCSEs (or equivalent). - 2) Applications from those with an achieved or a predicted Bachelor with Honours degree, or a 4 years integrated Master's degree. - 3) Applications from mature students with an achieved or a predicted QAA approved Access to Medicine qualification - 4) Successful progression from our standalone International Medicine Foundation Year course A198 - 5) Internal transfer from selected other University of Leicester courses.
+These should normally be completed within 2 years of GCSEs (or equivalent). - 2) Applications from those with an achieved or a predicted Bachelor with Honours degree or a 4-year integrated Master's degree. - 3) Applications from mature students with an achieved or a predicted QAA approved Access to Medicine qualification and five years' paid employment, including at least one year in a relevant caring role.

+- 4) Successful progression from our standalone International Medicine Foundation Year course A198. - 5) Internal transfer, via competitive route, from selected other University of Leicester courses.
+We do not consider transfers from other universities.